 30. The Derby Daily Telegraph, 8 November 1918, p2 under ‘NOTES ON CURRENT EVENTS.
 The Great Hoax’.

 31. The (Nantwich) Guardian, 8 November 1918, p4 under ‘THE FINAL PHASE’; Liverpool Daily Post And Mercury, 8 November 1918, p4 under ‘The Armistice Rumour’; the Prestatyn Weekly, Saturday, November 9, 1928, front page under ‘IS IT PEACE?’; the Northern Daily Telegraph, 7 November 1918, cited here from ‘How Blackburn Celebrated Armistice Day 1918’, cottontown.org.
-Blackburn with Darwen Borough Council digitisation project; the Rochdale Observer, 9 November 1918, p.4 under ‘NOTES AND COMMENTS’.
+Blackburn with Darwen Borough Council digitisation project; the Rochdale Observer, 9 November 1918, p.4 under ‘NOTES AND COMMENTS’; the Cumberland Evening News, 7 November, 1918, p2.

 32. The Newcastle Daily Journal, 8 November 1918, p4 under ‘GERMANY’S FATEFUL HOUR’; the Northern Daily Mail (Hartlepool), 7 November 1918, p4 under ‘LATEST NEWS.
 THE ARMISTICE’; and the Yorkshire Telegraph and Star (Sheffield), 8 November 1918, p2 under ‘By the Way’.
 The Huddersfield Daily Examiner, 8 November 1918, p2 under ‘GERMANY IN EXTREMIS’.
 Fog in Leeds is mentioned in the Yorkshire Evening Post, 8 November 1918, p5 under ‘Leeds Tram Tragedy in the Fog’.
 The Daily Mail (Kingston upon Hull), 7 November 1918, p4 under ‘ARMISTICE REPORTED SIGNED’; and 8 November 1918, p2 under ‘THE DELEGATES ARRIVE’, and p4 under ‘A Premature Rejoicing’.